dvandersluis/rubygems-openpgp-ca.org/config/jekyll/_posts/2013-02-26-gem-signing-x509-and-openpgp.markdown

 * Requires up front design and implementation before it can be used by *anyone*?

-* Is strictly hierarchical with single points of failure?
+* Is strictly hierarchical with a single point of failure?

 * Requires republishing to establish a certificate chains on existing signed software?